aromanovich/jinja2schema/docs/source/index.rst

 .. note::

     This list is not exhausting and is a subject to change.
-Probably some of these "axioms" will be customizable at some point in the future.
+Probably some of these "config" will be customizable at some point in the future.

 * If ``x`` is printed (``{{ x }}``), ``x`` is a scalar: a string, a number or a boolean;